 Calicem is born from a small plot of sandy clay on the Southwest slope of the hill of Saint-Émilion, with the unique characteristics of having a high share of limestone reflux ('molasses du fronsadais') in the soil.
 The plot, which we purchased in 2015, is less than 1 hectare in surface and is adjacent to the classified plots of Couvent des Jacobins.
 It was planted in 1961-1962 with old clones of merlot, and has been exclusively complanted over the period.
 The old plant stock, combined with an average age exceeding 50 years, makes the vines homogeneous and quite unique.
 Yields are naturally low and berries concentrated.

 We tailor vineyard works to the old age of the vines, with the same attention as one would give to a garden.
-It includes 'guyot simple' or 'guyot double' trimmings in winter, depending on the health and energy of the plant; traditional ploughing with grassing if necessary; and a delicate yield management towards July and August, only if necessary to avoid undue stress to the old plants.
-Year 2016 was the first one during which we only used organic products at the plot (similar to Couvent des Jacobins, the other family estate), with the aim of achieving organic certification by 2020.
+Yields are delicately managed towards July and August, only if necessary to avoid undue stress to the old plants.
+Year 2016 was the first one during which we only used organic products at the plot (similar to Couvent des Jacobins, the other family estate).

-We vinify Calicem independently and separately from Couvent des Jacobins.
+We vinify Calicem separately from Couvent des Jacobins.
 Works at the cuvier and cellar are tailored to the unique characteristics of the plot, especially its age.
 We harvest manually in small containers, with a first sorting at the plant and a second one in the cuvier at slow velocity.
-Vatting is made by gravity directly from the sorting table, with berries falling into demi-muid (600 liter oak containers) where the fermentation process takes place.
-We undertake a cold pre-fermentation on each demi-muid, with varying temperature and length depending on the vintage and location of the harvested plants, and multiple daily manual 'pigeages'.
+Vatting is made by gravity directly from the sorting table, with berries falling into barrels where the fermentation process takes place.
+We undertake a cold pre-fermentation, with varying temperature and length depending on the vintage and location of the harvested plants.
+Gentle color and tannin extraction is obtained through multiple daily manual 'pigeages'.

 The natural concentration of berries at the plot suits them well for a long ageing process, typically 18 to 20 months.

-Calicem is a rare wine, with less than 3,000 bottles produced annually.
+We produce less than 3,000 bottles of Calicem annually.
 The high concentration of the berries and a delicate winemaking and ageing give Calicem a deep and vivid color, a great density in the mouth but with smooth, silky tannins and a unique saline aftertaste.
 The Calicem label encapsulates those qualities.
 It represents the process of wine creation, from the vine roots all the way to the love that we gave it.
-The visual was created for Calicem by Indonesian sculptor and maestro of movement Nyoman Nuarta, in 2017.
+The visual was created for Calicem by Indonesian maestro of movement Nyoman Nuarta, in 2017.